bricefriha/CustardApi/README.md

-**I didn't finish the documentation, that why it's so uggly.
+**I didn't finish the documentation, that why it's so ugly.
 Sorry about that 😁**